-The following table represents aggregate fees billed to us for professional services rendered by Deloitte & Touche, our independent registered public accounting firm, for the fiscal year ended December 31, 2023 and 2022.
+The following table represents aggregate fees billed to us for professional services rendered by Deloitte & Touche, our independent registered public accounting firm, for the fiscal year ended December 31, 2024 and 2023.

-For the Year Ended December 31, For the Year Ended December 31, 2022

-(\$) in thousands (\$) in thousands
+For the For the Year Ended December 31, 2024 (\$) in thousands For the Year Ended December 31, 2023 (\$) in thousands

-Audit Fees \$ 6,763 \$ 7,275
+Audit Fees \$ 7,409 \$ 6,763

-Audit-Related Fees 297 300
+Audit-Related Fees 85 297

+Tax Fees 211 -

+All Other 3 -

-Total \$ 7,060 \$ 7,575
+Total \$ 7,708 \$ 7,060

-Audit fees of Deloitte & Touche for the fiscal year ended December 31, 2023 and 2022 reflect professional services rendered regarding statutory audits of the Company and its subsidiaries, audits of annual consolidated financial statements and review of interim financial statements.
+Audit fees of Deloitte & Touche for the fiscal year ended December 31, 2024 and 2023 reflect professional services rendered regarding statutory audits of the Company and its subsidiaries, audits of annual consolidated financial statements and review of interim financial statements.
 Audit-related fees reflect professional services provided that are related to the performance of the audit and attributable to events or transactions that are non-recurring in nature.
+Tax fees reflect professional services provided that are related to tax compliance and tax planning and advice.
+All other fees reflect subscription services related to technical accounting tools.